 - Babies who are only breastfeeding or bottle-fed (not started weaning) can continue to feed.
-Try to avoid feeding for 1 hour before the scan. - Children under 5 years old must not have any food, milk or sugary drinks for 4 hours before their appointment.
-They can continue to drink water or squash, but not fresh fruit juice or fizzy drinks. - Children who are over 5 years old must not have any food, milk or sugary drinks for 6 hours before their appointment.
-They can continue to drink water or squash, but not fresh fruit juice or fizzy drinks.
+Try to avoid feeding for 1 hour before the scan. - Children under 2 years old should try to avoid solid food or milk drinks for 2 hours before the scan. - Children who are between 2 and 5 years old must not have any food for 4 hours before their appointment.
+Please encourage them to drink 2 large cups of water or squash 30 minutes before the scan.
+They must try not to go to the toilet until the scan is finished. - Children who are over 5 years old must not have any food for 6 hours before their appointment, but must drink 1 litre of water or squash 45 minutes before their appointment.
+They must not go to the toilet until the scan is finished.